LaMia Flight 2933

-The official report from Colombia's civil aviation agency, Aerocivil, found the causes of the crash to be fuel exhaustion due to an inappropriate flight plan by the airline, and pilot error regarding poor decision making as the situation worsened, including a failure to declare an emergency after fuel levels became critically low, thus failing to inform air traffic control at Medellin that a priority landing was required.
+The official report from Colombia's civil aviation agency, Aerocivil, found the causes of the crash to be fuel exhaustion due to an inappropriate flight plan by the airline, and pilot error regarding poor decision-making as the situation worsened, including a failure to declare an emergency for 36 minutes after fuel levels became critically low, thus failing to inform air traffic control at Medellín – until just seconds before its fuel-starved engines flamed out, and 18 km from the airport – that an immediate landing was required.

 Background

 Aircraft and operator

-The aircraft was an Avro RJ85, registration CP-2933, serial number E.2348, which first flew on 26 March 1999.
+The aircraft was an Avro RJ85, registration CP-2933, serial number E.2348.
 After service with other airlines and a period in storage between 2010 and 2013, it was acquired by LaMia, a Venezuelan-owned airline operating out of Bolivia.

 Crew

-The captain was 36-year-old Miguel Quiroga, who had been a former Bolivian Air Force (FAB) pilot and had previously flown for EcoJet, which also operated the Avro RJ85.
+The captain was 36-year-old Miguel Alejandro Quiroga Murakami, who was a former Bolivian Air Force (FAB) pilot and had previously flown for EcoJet, which also operated the Avro RJ85.
 He joined LaMia in 2013 and at the time of the accident he was one of the airline's co-owners as well as a flight instructor.
 Quiroga had logged a total of 6,692 flight hours, including 3,417 hours on the Avro RJ85.

-The first officer was 47-year-old Fernando Goytia, who had also been a former FAB pilot.
+The first officer was 47-year-old Fernando Goytia, who was also a former FAB pilot.
 He received his type rating on the Avro RJ85 five months before the accident and had had 6,923 flight hours, with 1,474 of them on the Avro RJ85.

-Another pilot was 29-year-old Sisy Arias, who was undergoing training and was an observer in the cockpit.
+29-year-old Sisy Arias, a trainee pilot, was an observer in the cockpit.
 She had been interviewed by TV before the flight.

-Flight and crash
+Accident

 The aircraft was carrying 73 passengers and four crew members on a flight from Viru Viru International Airport, in the Bolivian city of Santa Cruz de la Sierra, to José María Córdova International Airport, serving Medellín in Colombia, and located in nearby Rionegro.
 Among the passengers were 22 players of the Brazilian Associação Chapecoense de Futebol club, 23 staff, 21 journalists, and two guests.
 The team was travelling to play their away leg of the Final for the 2016 Copa Sudamericana in Medellín against Atlético Nacional.